Parrhesia-Base/Parrhesia/README.md

-# budgeteer
+# Parrhesia
-An event-based budgeting and finance simulation application
+Parrhesia is the foundation of your next highly-performant multiplatform application

 *More details to follow*